top of page

 Because yes, this goes deeper than parenting tips.

-This is miasmatic inheritance: the vibrational residue of unresolved pain, illness, or suppression passed from one generation to the next.
+This is "miasmatic" inheritance, which is the vibrational residue of unresolved pain, illness, or suppression passed from one generation to the next.

 Homeopathy doesn’t just treat symptoms.
 It treats the story behind them.
 And sometimes, it’s your story your child is carrying.